Tough 5e (Updated for the 2024 Rules)

-Published on March 9, 2023, Last modified on March 30th, 2023
+Published on March 9, 2023, Last modified on March 9th, 2025

-Toughen up your character with more hit points!
+Toughen up your character with more Hit Points!
 The Tough feat is a basic, but effective feat to help your character stay alive in combat.

 Arcane Eye may earn a small commission from affiliate links in this article.
 Learn more.

-What Is Tough 5e?
+What Is the Tough Feat in 5e?

-Getting Tough for free at 1st level may be boring, but can go a long way to help your character’s survivability over the course of a campaign.
+Getting Tough for free at level 1 may be boring, but can go a long way to help your character’s survivability over the course of a campaign.

 How Does Tough Work?

-• Whenever you gain a level after taking this feat, your hit point maximum increases by an additional 2 hit points.
+• Whenever you gain a level after taking this feat, your Hit Point maximum increases by an additional 2 Hit Points.

-Overall, the Tough feat is a useful choice for characters who want to increase their survivability and resilience in combat, as it gives them a significant boost to their hit points.
+Overall, the Tough feat is a useful choice for characters who want to increase their survivability and resilience in combat, as it gives them a significant boost to their Hit Points.

 Is Tough Good?